codegression/NearestNeighborClassiferSQL/README.md

 # NearestNeighborClassiferSQL
-An implemenation of the Nearest Neighbor classifier in SQL.
+An implmentation of the Nearest Neighbor classifier in SQL.

 Load data into the 'trainingset' table and the 'testset' table.
 Or run 'Create trainingdata.sql' and 'Create testdata.sql' to use dummy data.